schemaanalyst/schemaanalyst/README.md

 Multiple Test Suite Reduction methods are available for you to use:

- 3. `random` - a random test suite reduction technique
+- `random`: Random test suite reduction technique.
- 1. `simpleGreedy` - a naive greedy test suite reduction technique
+- `simpleGreedy`: Naive greedy test suite reduction technique.
- 2. `additionalGreedy,` - additional greedy test suite reduction technique (i.e., known as "greedy" the TSR literature)
+- `additionalGreedy`: Additional greedy test suite reduction technique (known as "greedy" the literature)
- 4. `HGS` - a greedy method based on set cardinality
+- `HGS: Greedy method based on the cardinality of coverage sets, originally proposed by Harrold, Gupta, and Soffa.
- 5. `sticcer` - a technique the reduces and merges test cases in the test suite
+- `STICCER`: Technique the both reduces and merges test cases in the test suite

 ### Test Data Generation

-###### Syntax
+#### Syntax

 SchemaAnalyst will create a series of `INSERT` statements to test the integrity constraints that are altered via mutation, as described in the